Sinningia speciosa aka Florist's Gloxinia

 Florist's Gloxinia, Gloxinia, Brazilian Gloxinia

-How to care for Florist's Gloxinia
+How difficult is it to take care of Florist's Gloxinia

 If you're looking for a plant that offers a moderate level of challenge, Florist's Gloxinia is a great choice to test your gardening skills.